jameshegarty/rigel/README.md

 Separating out ready bit calculation from `process` allows us to approximate the real behavior of the hardware.
 First, we do the ready bit calculation (in reverse), and store this off to the side temporarily (in tmodule.ready).
 Modules often also buffer the downstream ready in `tmodule.readyDownstream`.
 Then, we run `process`, and actually step the pipes, but only if `tmodule.readyDownstream` was true. `tmodule.readyDownstream` is not required by the system, but `tmodule.ready` is.

 The types of DS, tmodule.ready are as follows:

     A->B              : DNE, DNE
     A->V(B)           : DNE, DNE
     V(A)->RV(B)       : void, bool

-    (the following can appear as inputs or outputs, and these are the lowering rules respectively) VTrigger          : bool
+The following can appear as either inputs or outputs, and these are the lowering rules respectively:

+    VTrigger          : bool
     Handshake(A)      : bool
     HandshakeArray(A) : bool[N]